-The project teams conclude their research trajectory with a Project Portfolio.
-The form of the Project Portfolio is developed by the students in consultation with the teacher team.
-The form depends on the research topic and will reflect the different knowledges of all members of the team (students, teachers and social partners).
+The project teams conclude their research trajectory with a process presentation.
+Each individual students documents and reflects on the research process in the Project Documentation.
+The form of both the presentation and documentation are chosen by the students in consultation with their tutors.
+The form depends on the research topic and will reflect the different knowledges of all members of the team.

 Composition final grade

 - Professional behaviour (10%)

 Student feedback is facilitated in an online evaluation form, several feedback moments throughout the minor and an extensive feedback session at the end of the minor.
 Due to the innovative and collaborative nature of the minor, student input and feedback is crucial to the success of the programme.
 Due to this reason the feedback moments are frequent and student input throughout the running of the programme is applied immediately when possible.

 Tamara de Groot